Do you know what goes on behind the scenes to keep top automotive brands best-in-class?

 Company B also required that the logistics partner accept incremental business without the need to secure additional space.

-Today, BR Williams receives company B’s heavy-duty corrugated boxes in ocean containers, unloads the parts, performs an inspection, and places the parts in storage.
+Today, BR Williams receives company B’s heavy-duty corrugated boxes in ocean containers (think intermodal drayage), unloads the parts, performs an inspection, and places the parts in storage.
 Company B then sends the demand for the next day and begins the re-packaging process.
 This process includes staging, performing a secondary redundant inspection, part transportation, labeling, tracking, pulling of defective parts, minor repairs on parts, and digital tracking through the warehouse management system (WMS).

 As a result, company B has been able to acquire new business at a profitability and volume not previously possible without the resources of BR Williams.